EffySolorzano/EffySolorzano/README.md

 🌺 Fun facts:
  </br>🔹 I have 4 rescue dogs
  </br>🔹 Since I left Venezuela in 2015 I've lived in USA, Japan and Uruguay.
-Hoping to end the year in a new country (:
  </br>🔹 Food is my love language
  </br>🔹 Related to Snorlax on a spiritual level